ivotron/ivotron.github.io/_posts/2014-01-16-cephforhpc-high-level-rationale.md

  1. are there apps where is impossible to partition the input domain?
     How common are they?
 How can concurrency access coordination be minimized in these scenarios?
+Some examples appear in [@carns_case_2012]

  2. are there applications in which there is never the need to synchronize among the ranks (no need for collectives? eg. barriers, broadcasts, scatters, gathers, etc.?).
-These type of apps might benefit from async coordination
+These type of apps will benefit from async coordination.
+But we need to identify them and how common they are.

- 3. an "incremental" alternative that leaves POSIX intact is to combine optimistic concurrency coordination (dynamo-like, compare-and-swap, etc.) with scalable metadata management (giga+, dynamic sub-tree partitioning, etc.)
+ 3. an "incremental" alternative that leaves POSIX intact is to combine optimistic concurrency coordination (dynamo-like, compare-and-swap, etc.) with scalable metadata management (giga+, dynamic sub-tree partitioning, etc.).
+Mike Sevilla's project is related to this.